StructLab/CCSTMS-Data-Model/README.md

 - **Ontology**: CCSTMS RDF and TTL files representing the extended ERA vocabulary "ontology".
 - **Schemas**: Coming Soon --> Schemas in XSD and JSON formats for validating and structuring the data models.

-## Overview

-This repository contains all necessary documentation and data model files related to the project.
-The structure of the folders and files within the repository is as follows:

-- **Documentation**: Contains the primary project documentation for guiding users through the purpose, scope, and structure of the data models.
-Detailed guides, such as the *Data Model Guide*, provide an in-depth understanding of the data model’s structure, purpose, history, and development process.
-- **DM Docs**: Contains documentation specific to various data model categories within the project.
-- **DM Files**: Contains JSON files for each data model component, providing structured data representations.
-- **Ontology**: CCSTMS RDF and TTL files representing the extended ERA vocabulary "ontology".
-- **Schemas**: Coming Soon --> Schemas in XSD and JSON formats for validating and structuring the data models.

 ## Getting Started